Chicago police encouraged by drop in homicides in May

 Police dispatched more officers to the street for the holiday weekend, when gun crime typically spikes, and the department reported 32 people were shot, including four fatally.
 Last year, 49 people were shot, 10 of whom died.

-Superintendent David Brown said the holiday weekend’s drop in homicides came after Mayor Lori Lightfoot announced a new strategy last week in which police, educators, libraries and others would be dispatched to 15 police beats on the West and South sides, where much of the city’s violent crime occurs.
+Superintendent David Brown said the holiday weekend’s drop in homicides came after Mayor Lori Lightfoot announced a new strategy in which police, educators, library workers and others would be dispatched to 15 police beats on the West and South sides, where much of the city’s violent crime occurs.

 “That’s a new approach … that includes many departments out in the field during the hours where violence is peaking,” Brown said.

-He also said that Violence Interrupters, a community group made up of former gang members and others, played a major role in reducing gun violence — something they couldn’t do as effectively last year because the coronavirus pandemic prevented many of them being able to be on the streets.
+He also said that Violence Interrupters, a community group made up of former gang members and others, played a major role in reducing gun violence — something they couldn’t do as effectively last year because the coronavirus pandemic prevented many of them from going out on the streets.

 “Now they are back (and) they have stepped into the gap, and are out there until 2, 3, 4 in the morning,” he said.